OnPodium

 • OnPodium vs Libsyn

-A website does three things that no podcast app can: it ranks in Google (bringing in new listeners through organic search), it captures email subscribers (giving you a direct line to your audience that no algorithm controls), and it establishes your brand (making you look professional to potential listeners, guests, and sponsors).
+A proper landing page does three things that no podcast app can: it ranks in Google (bringing in new listeners through organic search), it captures email subscribers (giving you a direct line to your audience that no algorithm controls), and it establishes your brand (making you look professional to potential listeners, guests, and sponsors).
 Every episode page with detailed show notes is a new page that Google can index.
 Over time, this creates a growing library of searchable content that drives listeners to your show on autopilot.

 Deep-dive guides for websites: